Last updated July 18th, 2025.

 Your initial step toward eventually getting a Korean passport is obtaining a long-term visa that allows you to live and work in the country for an extended period.

 South Korea offers a few visas that can lead to permanent residence and potentially naturalization.
-The four main options include:
+The three main options include:

-- D-8 Investor Visa: This visa requires an investment of at least 300 million Korean won (around $250,000 USD) into your own business.
-You’ll need to demonstrate the business is active and profitable each time you renew your visa.
+- D-8 Investor Visa: This visa requires an investment of at least 100 million Korean won (around US$80,000 USD) into your own business.
+You must demonstrate the business is active and profitable each time you renew your visa.

 - F-2-7 Points System Visa: To qualify for this visa, you’ll need to meet certain criteria like educational background, income, academic background, and other ties to Korea.
 You’ll be scored based on these factors.

-Before, you could simply buy real estate on Jeju Island worth US$350,000 or more, live there for several years, and become a citizen.
-You still can, although it’s now twice the original cost.
+Years ago, you could simply buy real estate on Jeju Island worth US$350,000 or more, live there for several years, and become a citizen.
+Getting permanent residence and citizenship in Korea isn’t so easy anymore though.

 As you can see, the D-8 investor visa provides the most direct path to long-term residence and potential citizenship in South Korea.